Easy RAV4 Rear Seats Guide for Cargo Space [2026]

 Ventilation also matters.
 Crack the windows safely, use rain guards if you have them, and keep a battery-powered fan nearby for warm nights.

 Keep seat belts and latch points accessible.
-You may need them again as soon as you switch back to passenger use.
+You’ll need them again when you switch back to passenger use.

 Common Mistakes When Folding RAV4 Rear Seats